 Now that's done, drop the metal cover and put the lever back down.

 Seating the RAM

-Take the RAM out of its box and line it up with the correct slots.
+First, push the clips down at the edge of the slots, this unlocks them ready for the RAM sticks.
+Next, take the RAM out of its box and line it up with the correct slots.
 You'll see how it should fit in fairly easily.
-There are clips at the ends of the slots that will make a satisfying click when the RAM is fully inserted.
+As you push the RAM in, the clips at the ends of the slots that will make a satisfying click when it is fully inserted.
 Don't force it or use too much pressure or you could risk damaging the RAM and the motherboard.

 Alongside the RAM, the M.2 SSD drive is one of the easiest things to install.
-This drive gets its power directly from the motherboard and it transfers data that way too, so there's no need for pesky cables.
+These drives get power directly from the motherboard and transfer data that way too, so there's no need for pesky cables.

 With the cover off you can install the drive.
-It slots in easily in either slot.
-With a screw to hold it in place on the other end.
-Be sure to replace the heat shield and screw it back in too.
+The drives slot in easily, they just require a screw to hold them in place on the other end.

 Preparing your case